rosicrucianom/rosicrucianom.github.io/selfremembrance.md

 # Self-Remembrance And Self-Observation

 _Here we find the OM in Sanskrit,
-primordial sound of universal character
+primordial sound of a universal symbol
-that we owe mantrate and remember
-in the practice of Conscious Attention._
+used in the practice of Conscious Attention._

 ![Om](/assets/img/om.gif)